 H1 may publish Competition Directives (CD) during the racing season to amend, clarify or interpret these rules.
+A Proposed Competition Directive(s) shall be presented to the Rules and Competition Committee, if possible, for review and input prior to a vote of the Board of Directors.
+Each CD shall be approved by a majority vote of the Board of Directors either in person, by telephone, email or text messaging.
 A Competition Directive shall become effective upon the date of publication by H1, regardless of when a Race Team receives actual notice thereof.